 1. A valid New Jersey or out-of-state standard certificate as a school psychologist, school social worker, school counselor, director of school counseling services or school nurse; or

 2. A valid Licensed Clinical Alcohol and Drug Counselor* credential issued by the New Jersey Alcohol and Drug Counselor Committee of the Marriage and Family Board; or

 3. A valid Certified Prevention Specialist** credential issued by the Addiction Professional Certificate Board of New Jersey; or

 4. A standard New Jersey or out-of-state instructional certificate; or

 5. A master's or higher degree from a regionally accredited college or university.

-The Stockton College SAC curriculum is also approved to fulfill the coursework requirements for a variety of other New Jersey Addictions Professionals credentials.
-Upon completion of the Stockton College NJ SAC certificate program, the student will have completed the coursework for:
+The Stockton University SAC curriculum is also approved to fulfill the coursework requirements for a variety of other New Jersey Addictions Professionals credentials.
+Upon completion of the Stockton University NJ SAC certificate program, the student will have completed the coursework for:

 - Certified Prevention Specialist (CPS)

 Depending on the student's prior graduate transcript, the student may be eligible to register for PSYC 5185 Supervising Behavioral Health and Addiction Professionals.
 Upon successful completion of this 3-credit graduate course, the student will have completed the coursework requirement for the: